ghga-de/milestones-docs/18-hooded-crow/technical_specification.md

 Following implementation goals for the *Encryption Key Store* shall be achieved in the context of this journey:
 > 1. The *Encryption Key Store* receives a file ID for which a personalized envelope shall be generated for a given user's public key.
 > 2. The GHGA secret key and the file encryption/decryption key for the given file id is retrieved.
-> 3. A personaluzed envelope is constructed based on those three keys and returned to the download controller.
+> 3. A personalized envelope is constructed based on those three keys and returned to the download controller.

 ## User Journeys that are not part of this Epic: